SUSE/beamertheme-suse/README.md

 As an alternative, put your slide next to [beamerthemesuse.sty](beamerthemesuse.sty) and the included assets.

-If you install from the package, the WorkSans font will be installed.
-Otherwise you will need to install it yourself:
+If you install from the package, the Poppins and Roboto Mono fonts will be installed.
+Otherwise you will need to install them yourself:

 ```
-$ zypper in google-worksans-fonts
+$ zypper in google-poppins-font google-roboto-mono-fonts
 ```

 See the LaTeX source of the included [example](example.tex) to get started.